 A tense situation in a competition where the outcome is only clear at or near the end.

-Example: There’s a basketball game on TV that’s nearly over.
-The score is tied, and both teams are on fire!
-Hence, it could be said that this game is going to come down to the wire, because it’s difficult to tell who will win.
+Example: There’s only a minute left in this basketball game and the score is all tied up.
+Thus, it could be said that this game is coming down to the wire, because it’s difficult to tell who will win.

 Origin Of ‘Down To The Wire’